Data Modeling Interview Questions

 When would you use Data Vault 2.0 instead of Kimball?

-Data Vault is hubs (business keys), links (relationships), and satellites (descriptive attributes versioned over time).
-The case for it is governance: regulated industries (finance, insurance, healthcare), full audit lineage, sources that change schema frequently, multiple parallel ingestion teams.
-The trade-off is that nobody queries it directly because every business question becomes a six-table join, so teams build a Kimball-shaped business vault on top.
-In an interview, the right call is usually Kimball unless the company explicitly has the EDW org and the compliance requirement.
+Data Vault splits the world into hubs (business keys), links (the relationships between them), and satellites (descriptive attributes versioned over time).
+Its real customer is governance: regulated industries (finance, insurance, healthcare), end-to-end audit lineage, source systems that change schema constantly, and several ingestion teams loading in parallel without stepping on each other.
+The cost is that nobody queries it directly, because every business question becomes a six-table join, so teams build a Kimball-shaped layer on top anyway.
+In an interview, propose Kimball unless the company actually has the regulated mandate and the EDW org to carry the Vault, and say that out loud so it reads as judgment rather than ignorance.

 15. Q15L5 · Medallion